 We celebrate water and life through the art of dance.
-In parallel we are aware that environmental actions are needed to make visible the water issues our world is facing right now.
-How our local choreographers worked to achieve this goal?
-Here some examples.
+In parallel, we are aware that environmental actions are needed to make visible the water issues our world is facing right now.
+How do our local choreographers work to achieve this goal?
+Below are some examples.
 The list is still growing, so check regularly!

-- Lima, Peru 2013: created a non profit organization called “Rio Danza Comunitaria” which engages communities to take care of their own water resources.
+Created a nonprofit organization called “Rio Danza Comunitaria” which engages communities to take care of their own water resources.
 As a result, Global Water Dances expanded to other cities like Cuzco (2014) and Lambayeque (2015).

 The dancers were members of the Nananom (The King’s) traditional troupe.
 The dance performance was choreographed to raise awareness about the adverse impacts of unsustainable mining practices, called galamsey.
 The ideologies reflected in the choreography and overall performances advocates a “Bottom-Up” approach and effective stakeholder engagement practices.
 The chief of Funko region and the regent of Akatenke spoke about the importance of the event and their efforts to stop Galamsey practices.

 Boca Raton, Florida, USA

 The greatest impact this event had was that students, ages 11-16, participated in critical and creative thinking around water issues.
 They discussed the roles water plays in their lives, the concerns that they had re: water, and created poetry and reflections, as well as movement.
 For many students, this was the first time they used art to engage in an activist way.
 I am hoping to continue to do the Global Water Dances, as well as the National, and use this as an example for how young people can be involved in activism and issues.

 ~ Nicole Perry